Please check your inbox and follow the link provided to confirm your subscription.

 1 Reported interval length are down hole widths and not true widths.

-4 The higher-grade intervals were selected using the 63 g/t cut-off grade used in the NI 43-101 resource estimate.
+3 The intervals were selected using the 63 g/t Ag cut-off grade used in the NI 43-101 resource estimate.

-Table 2: Virginia Final Phase I Collar Location
+Table 2: Virginia Phase IV Reported Holes Collar Location

 About Silver Sands Resources Corp.